 How can I improve my pelvic floor?

 The PFM can be strengthened by special exercises.
-Like all exercise, PFM exercises are most effective when individually tailored and monitored.
+Like all exercises, PFM exercises are most effective when individually tailored and monitored.
 However, some men don’t need strengthening at all, but rather require relaxation & stretching for a tight PFM.
 Others may need to work more on PFM coordination.
 An accurate assessment by a pelvic floor physiotherapist experienced in assessing and treating men is a great place to start to journey of improving your PFM function.

 Liane Fenwick APAM